sm-sandy/laravel-with-websockets-redis/README.md

 8. Run the redis server (On your OS): `sudo service redis-server start`

-## Usage:
+## Usage

-## Development Server:
+## Development Server

     Visit `http://localhost:8000` to access the Laravel development server.

     Access the WebSocket Dashboard at `http://localhost:8000/websockets-dashboard` and connect to the WebSocket server.

-## User Authentication:
+## User Authentication

     Log in with Postman using the following endpoint: `http://localhost:8000/api/login`

     Use the default credentials:

     Email: `sandy@gmail.com`
     Password: `12345678`
     OR

     Choose any email from the database and use the password `12345678`.

     If the credentials are valid, the API will return an authentication token.

-## Retrieve User Data:
+## Retrieve User Data

     With the obtained token, make a GET request to `http://localhost:8000/api/users`.

     The response will include a dataset of 20,000 user records with caching applied.

-## WebSocket Server:
+## WebSocket Server

     The WebSocket server will broadcast the dataset to connected clients in real-time.
     By following these steps, you can explore the Laravel development server, authenticate users, retrieve user data, and experience real-time updates through the WebSocket server.